joeytee01/smart-locker/README.md

 Smart Locker is an Android application designed to provide secure and efficient locker management using digital authentication and automation.
 The application consists of two parts:

-Tablet Application – Manages locker depost and withdraw.
+Tablet Application – Manages locker deposit and withdraw.

 Phone Application – Scan Qr and take photo for evidence.